choth02/github-hook/README.md

 # github-hooker

-This is an internal gem at PlataformaTec (<http://plataformatec.com.br>)
+This is an internal gem at PlataformaTec (<http://plataformatec.com.br>).

+We use it to create and delete hooks in our github repositories (like campfire notifications for push and pull_requests and CI integration with web push hooks).

 ## Configuration